 When—and why—did the practice of foot binding begin?

 The practice was first done by women of a wealthier status.
 Bound feet showed that she could stay at home without needing to labor to live.
-This practice quickly spread and became prevalent across Chinese development across urban and then rural communities in the twelfth century.
+This practice quickly spread and became prevalent across Chinese development across urban and the rural communities in the twelfth century.
 So much so that between 1926 and 1933, 71% of women over the age of ten had bound feet in Central and North China.
 A tradition that lasted for over 1000 years.

 How exactly were feet bound?

-The feet of a young girl were broken and tightly bound under pressure with a 10 m long cotton strip, twirling the bandage over and over again such that foot pressure was unrelieved.
+The feet of a young girl was broken and tightly bound under pressure with a 10 m long cotton strip, twirling the bandage over and over again such that foot pressure was unrelieved.
 With time, the four toes would steadily pleat under the sole of the foot, creating a 3-inch golden lotus (三寸金莲).
 This being an image that was once idealized as the pinnacle of beauty.